NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 3. Create reference (training/test) data for plant species and land cover types based on NEON vegetation structure data
 4. Fit a random forest model based on spectral/CHM composite to map the distribution of plant species at CLBJ
 5. Evaluate the model accuracy

+## Load in and Display the AOP and TOS Data

 Let's get started.
 In this first chunk of code, we'll specify the CLBJ location, read in the pre-processed woody vegetation data, as well as the TOS and Airshed boundaries.